Stylistic Piano Playing

 What do you offer for a beginner?

-Assuming a student has never played a piano and is 10 years old or older, lessons will focus on fundamentals of technique and sight reading classically oriented material.
-I follow the piano curriculums developed by John Thompson and Alfred.
+If a student is 10 years old or older and has never played the piano before, lessons will focus on the fundamentals of technique and sight-reading classical-oriented material.
+I follow the piano curriculum developed by John Thompson and Alfred.
+A preparatory book may be used for students under 8 years old with no prior piano training.

 What do you offer for a non-beginner?